nit1995/reimagined-enigma/Prototype/Log.md

 **************************************************************************************
 **15/3/2021**
 1. ~Problem with interfacing DS3231.
 Looks to be an I2C or Power issue.
-Needs debugging.~ Problem in PCB
+Needs debugging.~ *Problem in PCB - Solved*

 2. M2 succesfully made without RTC. ~**No timestamp**~.